Rainy Day Fun in Muskoka

 A rainy day is the perfect excuse to explore the unique boutiques and general stores in Muskoka’s charming downtowns.
 Just grab an umbrella and wander!

-4. Treat Yourself to a Spa Day
+4. Treat Yourself to a Wellness Day

 Rainy days are made for relaxation.
+Visit our Wellness page for a full list of service providers.

 5. Indoor Play for the Kids